RichForever/velobank-cashback-calculator/README.md

 3. **Track Total Cashback:** The total cashback is displayed and updated automatically as expenses are added or deleted.

 ## Technologies Used

 - [React](https://reactjs.org/)
 - [Chakra UI](https://chakra-ui.com/) - A simple, modular, and accessible component library for React.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcomed.
-1. Fork the repo
-2. Create your feature branch: git checkout -b feature-name
-3. Commit your changes: git commit -am 'Add some feature'
-4. Push to the branch: git push origin feature-name
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.